Alex Pretti's Father Gave a 5-Word Warning Weeks Before the Fatal ICE Incident – Family Speaks Out

 Neighbors Paint a Portrait of a Hero

-Alex's neighbor have also shared information about the kind of person he was.
+Alex's neighbors have also shared information about the kind of person he was.
 He lived in a four-unit condominium about two miles from the site where he was shot.
 Neighbors described him as quiet, warmhearted, and helpful.

 Neighbors said he would step in whenever something suspicious occurred in the neighborhood or if there were concerns, such as a potential gas leak.